canonical/ubuntu-pro-for-wsl/docs/howto/custom-rootfs-multiple-targets.md

 ````
 `````

-Issue an authenticate request and retrieve the JWT to be used in the subsequent API requests.
+Issue an authenticate request and retrieve the JSON web token (JWT) to be used in the subsequent API requests.

 `````{tabs}